MiaQiu/nora_website/replit.md

-# ParentPro - Family Support Platform
+# ParentCompass - Family Support Platform

 ## Overview

-ParentPro is a comprehensive digital platform designed to provide expert support for working families at every stage of their journey.
+ParentCompass is a comprehensive digital platform designed to provide expert support for working families at every stage of their journey.
 The application serves as a global, proactive care model offering personalized guidance, expert consultations, and community connections.
 The platform features a modern React-based frontend with a clean, professional design showcasing services like mental health support, return-to-work guidance, child care assistance, and specialized support for neurodivergent families.

 ## Recent Changes (August 16, 2025)